top of page

 [24] Sekanina says, “The new sungrazer might be closely related to comet du Toit (C/1945 X1), but most exciting is the possibility that it is a fragment of the parent comet of the Great September Comet of 1882 (C/1882 R1) and comet Ikeya-Seki (C/1965 S1).”
 Sekanina (2024), 1 & 7.

-[31] The image is approximately to scale and accounts for comet positions drawn from their orbital elements as of their perihelion dates, ignoring the solar system barycenter offset.
+[25] The image is approximately to scale and accounts for comet positions drawn from their orbital elements as of their perihelion dates, ignoring the solar system barycenter offset.
 The solar system barycenter is the point about which the sun, planets, asteroids, and comets actually revolve.
-The position of perihelion relative to the sun itself is continually offset by where the planets are, but is influenced mainly by the position of Jupiter and to a lesser extent Saturn at any given time.
+It represnts the combination of the mass of the sun + planets, whose aggregate mass is thus greater than the mass of the sun alone, and hence the barycentric orbital periods are slightly shorter than periods calculated without it (as in the Appendix chart).
+The position of perihelion relative to the sun itself is in fact continually offset by where the planets are, but is influenced mainly by the position of Jupiter and to a lesser extent Saturn at any given time.
 The effect is slight (it still lies within the sphere of the sun).
-Marsden did account for this and had both sets of data in his papers.